chipsalliance/Cores-VeeR-EH1/README.md

 # SweRV RISC-V Core<sup>TM</sup> 1.1 from Western Digital

-This repository contains the SweRV Core<sup>TM</sup> 1.1 design RTL
+This repository contains the SweRV Core<sup>TM</sup> 1.1 design RTL.
+The previous version can be found in [branch 1.0.](https://github.com/chipsalliance/Cores-SweRV/tree/1.0)

 ## License